Countries Blacklisted in the EU: All You Need to Know Before Opening an Account

 Is it possible to open an account with a residency from blacklisted countries?

-At present, there are no countries that are officially blacklisted for opening a bank account in the European Union.
+At present, there are no countries that are officially blacklisted for opening an account in the European Union.
 However, there are certain countries which may be subject to additional scrutiny due to their political situation, financial regulations, or banking practices.
 The extra scrutiny for certain countries is in place to discourage money laundering, terrorist financing, and other high-risk activities.
 The EU is also committed to anti-money laundering and countering the financing of terrorism obligations, so the nations that are blacklisted are ones that do not meet certain standards and regulations.
 Additionally, the EU has put certain restrictions in place to protect consumer interests and prevent fraud.

 What are the top high-risk countries for money laundering in the EU?